JuliaHealth/KomaMRI.jl/docs/src/index.md

 * Open Source, so anyone can add extra features and join to the KomaMRI community.
 * Cross-platform thanks to the use of the Julia programing language.

-General feature comparison with other general MRI simulators:
+Here is a table with feature comparison against other general MRI simulators:

 | Name        | GUI | GPU | Open | Cross-platform |
 |:---         |:---:|:---:|:----:|:--------------:|